OHM-Engineering/Obsidian-Consolidate-To-PDF/README.md

 - Table of contents entries link to exported sections
 - Preserves folder hierarchy
 - Skips `.obsidian` content and the temporary export note
-- Provides the command `Consolidate vault to PDF`

 ## Temporary export file